Oversmoothing, Oversquashing, Heterophily, Long-Range, and more: Demystifying Common Beliefs in Graph Machine Learning

 In the main text, we primarily consider DE and RQ.
 However, all notions convey the same intuition, loss of discriminative variation, yet, as we show, can disagree in practice.

-\paragraph{Convergence-rate results.} Known theoretical bounds show $\mathrm{DE}(H^{k})$ decays exponentially with depth $k$ (e.g., the rate depends on weight spectra and graph eigenvalues)~\citep{oono_Graph_2020, huang_tackling_2020}.
+\paragraph{Convergence-rate results.} Known theoretical bounds show $\mathrm{DE}(H^{k})$ decays exponentially with depth $k$, where the decay rate depends on weight spectra and graph eigenvalues~\citep{oono_Graph_2020, huang_tackling_2020}.
 Such convergence rate results primarily make assumptions on the architecture, weight matrix, and activation functions, and may be altered by skip connections, normalization layers, or simple rescaling such as $2W$~\citep{roth_rank_2024}.